Addressing Non-Medical Risk Factors of Health through Community-based Participatory Research

 One powerful method for advancing progress in this area is community-based participatory research (CBPR)—an approach that actively involves community members, practitioners, and researchers throughout the research process.
 CBPR helps correct imbalances in health outcomes by ensuring that research is community-relevant, builds on local strengths, and fosters capacity building and mutual benefit.
 By engaging the community in every phase of research, CBPR not only encourages the development of relevant and effective studies but also nurtures a sense of ownership, empowerment, and sustainability.

 To support this vital work, we offer an interprofessional short course funded by the National Institute of Nursing Research (NINR).
-This six-month program includes both online learning components and a one-day, in-person capstone session in Washington, DC.
+This four-month program includes both online learning components and a one-day, in-person capstone session in Washington, DC.
 It is designed for nursing and health professional researchers who seek to deepen their understanding of NMRF and apply that knowledge using CBPR principles.

 Participants will gain practical tools to design inclusive studies that incorporate varied perspectives and translate NMRF insights into tangible, real-world health improvements.